FusionAuth/fusionauth-site/site/_posts/2020-05-04-setting-up-single-sign-on-for-nodebb.md

 After a user creates an account, they'll be logged in.
 At this point, they'd only have the ability to log in to nodebb.

+### Theming the pages

+You may have noticed that the login and logout pages didn't look like the nodebb pages.
+FusionAuth gives you the ability to theme your login, logout and other authentication pages.
+This involves changing templates which you can access via the admin screen.

+The [FusionAuth theme documentation](https://fusionauth.io/docs/v1/tech/themes/) outlines the templates and gives an example of customizing the login page.

 ## Conclusion

 nodebb is a powerful piece of forum software.
 Standing up a forum lets your users communicate with each other and can be a powerful mechanism for knowledge sharing, search engine optimization and community building.